Hide the Divide

 inappropriate exposure to a student intern training in a restaurant.

-One part of Kelsey’s work required bending over to place clean dishes on a low shelf.
+One part of Lisa’s work required bending over to place clean dishes on a low shelf.
 Her coach had told her several times that her shirt wasn’t long enough to cover the Great Divide when she performed that

 “Uh-oh.
 I’ve talked to her about it.
 More than once.”